AsthaGramopadhye1/Fire_Detection_PCB/README.md

 # Fire Detection PCB

 ## Project Overview
 This project is a hardware-based Fire Detection System designed for real-time monitoring and safety alerts.
-The system utilizes an analog comparator architecture to detect thermal changes and trigger a dual-stage (audio-visual) alarm.
+The system utilizes an analog comparator architecture to detect thermal changes and trigger a dual-stage alarm.

 ## Technical Specifications
 - **Control Logic:** LM358 Operational Amplifier (Differential Comparator Mode)